Supreme court has mandated sale of only BS-VI compliant vehicles post April 2020. How will this impact the air we breathe?

 Emission standards

-• Diesel Particulate Filter (DPF)- which will help reduce PM in diesel vehicles.
+• Diesel Particulate Filter (DPF) - which will help reduce PM in diesel vehicles.

 • Selective Catalytic Reduction (SCR) Module - For reduction in NOx emissions.

-• OBD (On board Diagnostics) will become mandatory for every vehicle and it will help monitor the pollution caused by the vehicle in real time.
+• OBD (On Board Diagnostics) will become mandatory for every vehicle and it will help monitor the pollution caused by the vehicle in real time.

 • RDE (Real Driving Emission) will be introduced for the first time that will measure the emission in real-world conditions and not just under test conditions.